Learn about regular expressions in Python. We introduce the regular expression processing functions commonly used in Python.

 Rule Description

-\d Matches a decimal digit; equivalent to the set [0-9].
+\d Matches any digit, equivalent to [0-9].

-\s Matches any whitespace character; equivalent to [ \t\n\r\f\v].
+\s Matches any whitespace character.

-\w Matches any alphanumeric character; equivalent to [a-zA-Z0-9_].
+\w Matches any word character, equivalent to [a-zA-Z0-9_].

 \B Matches the empty string, but not at the start or end of a word.